KawaiiHen/MedVQA/README.md

 # Medical Visual Question Answering (VQA) with BLIP and PathVQA

-This project focuses on building a Medical Visual Question Answering (VQA) system using the BLIP model (Kindly check our anaylysis of the BLIP model in the FINAL_DL.docx) and the PathVQA dataset.
+This project focuses on building a Medical Visual Question Answering (VQA) system using the BLIP model and the PathVQA dataset.
 The goal is to analyze medical images and answer corresponding questions about the image content.

 ## Project Overview